Prism-Launcher-for-Debian/repo/README.md

 10. Go to Settings > Actions > General and set Workflow Permissions to Read and Write.
 11. Enable GitHub Pages to serve the `repo` branch.
 12. Go to the Actions page and manually run the workflow every time you want to build new packages for all the releases specified in your `conf/distributions` file; it will automatically upload these packages to the repository.

+When new Debian/Ubuntu releases come out, make sure to run step 6 again after editing `conf/distributions`.
+Also don't forget to edit `.github/workflows/deploy.yml` to build the new releases.